lastz/lastz/README.md

 Users are encouraged to use a tagged release, as this working branch may not be stable.

-As of this writing, the latest official release is version 1.04.15.
+As of this writing, the latest official release is version 1.04.22.
-Additional LASTZ releases, including all releases prior to August 2021, can be found at http://www.bx.psu.edu/~rsharris/lastz (in the form of tarballs).
+Additional LASTZ releases, including all releases prior to September 2021, can be found at http://www.bx.psu.edu/~rsharris/lastz (in the form of tarballs).

 For information about installation and use, see https://lastz.github.io/lastz (equivalent to README.lastz.html in this repository).